Have a problem seeing newsletter images? Please help us track down the issue.

 Ahead of a highly anticipated City Council vote this Monday on whether to approve the Margarita Inn as a permanent homeless shelter, Evanston officials and Cook County Board President Toni Preckwinkle (above, second from left) rallied outside the former hotel Thursday.
 “This is the right thing to do, and maybe the discussion should end there,” said Council Member Jonathan Nieuwsma (4th Ward).
 The zoning measure won 6-2 support in a May 8 preliminary vote.

 RoundTable weekend roundup

-Ice cream social: STEM School Evanston, Northwestern and the Digital Youth Network offer sweet treats and family fun 6 to 8 p.m. tonight in Mason Park at an event postponed from last week.
+Ice cream social: STEM School Evanston, Northwestern and the Digital Youth Network offer sweet treats and family fun from 6 to 8 p.m. tonight in Mason Park, Church Street and Florence Avenue.

 More RoundTable reads

 North Evanston residents gathered for the Central Street Neighbors Association’s annual meeting on Wednesday, and speakers (above, Kitty Kurth and Jeff Smith) talked tactics in the group’s fight against zoning changes sought by Northwestern for its Ryan Field redevelopment.

 Buckthorn has taken over many acres of Illinois forests and parkland, and now the fight against the invasive species has taken over the east side of the Evanston Art Center.
 The new mural saluting local volunteers will be up through June 23.

 Evanston has won a $3 million grant from the Illinois Department of Transportation to build a bike path along Church Street (in pink above) and study extending a north-south path along the east side of the North Shore Channel (in yellow).

 Beaches reopen and lifeguards return Memorial Day weekend.
 Laurel Covert captured the lakefront scene until then.
 Send your photos to email@example.com for a chance to be included in this newsletter.